teguh2910/ciesa4/README_NEXTJS.md

-# JSON Response Generator v2.0 - Go + Next.js Edition
+# GO-CIESA-4.0 - Go + Next.js Edition

 A modern, high-performance solution for generating and sending JSON responses to Indonesian customs/import API endpoints.
 Built with **Next.js frontend** and **Go API backend** for optimal performance, scalability, and user experience.